- Police Department

 The Commission for Law Enforcement Accreditation (CFA) has standards that have been set forth that a law enforcement agency must continually demonstrate compliance with to obtain and maintain accredited status.
 The process for law enforcement agencies to achieve accreditation is a purely voluntary one.
 This process affirms an agency’s commitment to the highest standards of professionalism and service.

-The Sebastian Police Department is proud to be one of the 140 plus law enforcement agencies that have achieved accredited status receiving initial accreditation in 2002, Excelsior status on November 1, 2017, and second Excelsior status on October 15, 2020.
+The Sebastian Police Department is proud to be one of the 140 plus law enforcement agencies that have achieved accredited status.
+The department officially obtained accreditation status on October 2, 2002.

 Benefits of Accreditation